-3 Distinct Number @ 30/6/17 (producers accredited in Cattlecare and/or Flockcare)
+3 Distinct Number @ 30/6/19 (producers accredited in Cattlecare and/or Flockcare)

-4 Accredited Feedlots (Category A & P) @ 30/6/17
+4 Accredited Feedlots (Category A & P) @ 30/6/19.

 5 From a food safety aspect, Safe Food gets electronic data via a Central Information Management System (CIMS) for on farm performance from the respective processor (factory) that receives the raw milk.
-All farms with the exception of a small number are party to these arrangements.
-The exception being 'Alert Reports' generated from the performance data where after review a Safe Food officer may conduct a farm visit if required.
-In addition, all farms are engaged by the processor's Farm Services Officers who would report any biosecurity issues directly to Biosecurity Queensland.
-6 DOHWA: 'Significant staffing changes and have been required to prioritise monitoring of higher risk food sectors during the reporting period.
-Assessments of dairy farms will be occurring in the future, however our current focus is on working out these arrangements based on our resources.'
-7 AUSMEAT: Number of participants @ 30/6/17 = 88; 87 audited.
-WA Dept of Health: 2 audited.
-NSW Food Authority: 5 audited, 3 inspected.
+All farms, with the exception of a small number, are party to these arrangements.
+Safe Food Officers review 'Alert Reports' that are generated from analysis of performance data in CIMS and conduct farm visits if required.
+In addition, all farms are engaged by the processor's Farm Services Officers who would report any biosecurity issues directly to Biosecurity Queensland